KABQ-FM: History

+Religious: 1995-1999

+The 95.1 frequency was originally LifeTalk Radio affiliate KSVA (now at 920 AM) when it signed on in 1995.

+Adult contemporary: 1999-2002

-95.1 was originally LifeTalk Radio affiliate KSVA (now at 920 AM) when it signed on in 1995, but by 1999, after Clear Channel bought the station from Trumper Communications, they would target Albuquerque as an adult contemporary outlet as KSYU ("Sunny 95.1"); the format would adapt a rhythmic lean to it, described as "warm rhythms".
+In 1999, after Clear Channel bought the station from Trumper Communications, they would target Albuquerque as an adult contemporary outlet as KSYU ("Sunny 95.1"); the format would adapt a rhythmic lean to it, described as "warm rhythms."

-First "Hot 95.1" era
+Urban adult contemporary: 2002-2009

 After airing an all Christmas music format throughout December in 2002, they would flip to an urban adult contemporary format branded as "Hot 95.1" that was patterned after sister station KHHT in Los Angeles on January 1, 2003.
 Its slogan and format definition was "Old School and Today's R&B".
 Local morning personalities included Chaz Malibu from 2003 to 2006 and Big Benny from 2007 to 2009 (both are now at KABG).
 Unlike the current format, this version of "Hot" did not play hip-hop, and featured a more down-tempo format of mostly R&B hits centered around the 1970s and 1980s, and also featured current hits.

-95-1 Move To The Music
+Rhythmic adult contemporary: 2009-2010

 On May 1, 2009, KSYU switched directions from Urban AC to an upbeat Dance-flavored rhythmic adult contemporary direction, using the same musical approach as their sister stations in New York, Philadelphia, Miami and Ft.
 Myers, as "The All New 95-1 - Move To The Music."

-Lite 95.1
+Adult contemporary: 2010-2012

 On May 4, 2010, after a year with the rhythmic AC format, KSYU changed their format to adult contemporary, branded as "Lite 95.1" and on May 5, 2010, changed calls to KLQT.
 The final song as "95-1" was "Last Dance" by Donna Summer, while the first song on "Lite" was "Nothing's Gonna Stop Us Now" by Starship.
 KLQT went head-on with Cumulus Media's KMGA for listeners.
 The station offered "commercial free Mondays", in which the station did not air commercials for 24 hours.
 During November and December, it aired holiday music.
 Despite all this, "Lite" drew very low Arbitron ratings and did not seem to have any impact on the long established KMGA.